College of Letters and Science | University of California, Berkeley

 Max. of 2 elective courses may be taken outside of IB

-Research or honors Up to 3 credits of research-based IB H196A, H196B, or 199 may count towards UD unit requirement
+Research or honors Research is NOT required but up to 3 credits of research-based IB H196A, H196B, or IB 191 may count towards UD unit requirement

 UD Units 24 minimum

-Will my Track show up on my transcript and/or diploma?
+Will my emphasis show up on my transcript or diploma?

 No. Your diploma will read “Bachelor of Arts in Integrative Biology.”
-The Tracks are not official designations; they are intended to provide our students more clarity while pursuing the topics most interesting to them, and while preparing for graduate or professional schools, post-Cal.
+The emphases are not official designations; they are intended to provide our students more clarity while pursuing the topics most interesting to them, and while preparing for graduate or professional schools.